 Before you dive into budgeting, saving, and investing, it’s important to make sure that you know how to read your paycheque.
-After all, we can only save and invest money that we’ve earned in the first place.
+After all, you can only save and invest money that you’ve earned in the first place.

 Here, we’ll dig into these key concepts:

 - Gross salary

 - Net salary (also known as take-home pay)

 When people talk about their annual salary (e.g., $40,000 per year) or hourly salary ($20 per hour), they are almost always talking about “gross salary”.
 This is the headline number that appears on your employment contract.